CSC160 - Python Programming I

 Students who wish to demonstrate proficiency in this course will need to complete a Departmental proficiency exam.
 Departmental proficiency examinations are created by appropriate college faculty to allow students to demonstrate their mastery of course content in designated subjects.
 These examinations will be equivalent to the cumulative final assessment used in the course.
 Faculty will determine the minimum score required to earn credit by exam for these courses.

-The college’s test out policy is outlined in policy 2.12 - Credit by Exam (Test Out)
+The college’s test out policy is outlined in policy 2.12 - Credit by Exam (Test Out)arrow-up-right

 Last updated